zephyrproject-rtos/zephyr/boards/shields/esp_threadbr_zigbeegw_ethernet/doc/index.rst

 Requirements
 ************

-This shield/breakout board can be used with any board with SPI interfaces in Arduino header or custom header (by adjusting the overlay).
+This shield/breakout board can be used with ESP Thread BR / Zigbee GW board or any board that interfaces the W5500 ethernet chip.

 Programming
 ***********

-Set ``--shield arceli_eth_w5500`` when you invoke ``west build``.
+Set ``--shield esp_threadbr_zigbeegw_ethernet`` when you invoke ``west build``.
 For example:

 .. zephyr-app-commands::
    :zephyr-app: samples/net/dhcpv4_client
-   :board: nrf52840dk/nrf52840
+   :board: esp_threadbr_zigbeegw/esp32s3/procpu
-   :shield: arceli_eth_w5500
+   :shield: esp_threadbr_zigbeegw_ethernet
    :goals: build

 References